Audio glossary

 DTS:XDTS: X is a sound format based on audio objects and is therefore not bound to a certain number of speakers.
 This sound format is an alternative to Dolby Atmos.

-DynamoreDynamore is a patented method developed by Teufel for psychoacoustic sound enhancement.
+DynamoreDynamore is a patented method developed by Teufel for creating a more 3D sound experience from smaller systems.

-EchoAn echo is audible when reflections from a sound source are delayed so much that the ear perceives the sound as an independent sound event.
+EchoAn echo is audible when reflections from a sound source are delayed so much that the ear perceives the reflection as distinct from the original sound.

-EqualiserAn equaliser (EQ) is an analogue or digital user interface that allows you to manually change individual frequency ranges, for example, to emphasise the bass.
+EqualizerAn equalizer (EQ) is an analogue or digital user interface that allows you to manually change individual frequency ranges, for example, to emphasize the bass.

 FadeA slow, manual or automatic change of volume.

 FLACShort for "free lossless audio codec ".
-FLAC is an audio format for lossless storage.
+FLAC is an open audio format for lossless storage.

 Frequency